 An important sleep hygiene practice follows the Goldilocks principle: to spend just the right amount of time asleep in bed, not too little or too much.

-Frequent sleep disturbances and sleepiness during the day are clear signs of poor “sleep hygiene”.
-If it takes you too long to fall asleep most nights, consider evaluating your sleep routine and revising your bedtime habits.
+For example, frequent sleep disturbances and sleepiness during the day are clear signs of poor sleep hygiene.
+If it takes you too long to fall asleep most nights, you should consider evaluating your sleep routine and revising your bedtime habits.
 Just a few minor changes can make a world of difference between a good night’s sleep and night spent tossing and turning.

 Steer clear of stimulants close to bedtime.
 Caffeine is a stimulant that can make it hard for you to fall asleep, so it’s better to drink only in the morning, or at least three hours prior to bedtime.
 Instead, reach for any of the following herbal teas: lemon balm, passionflower, valerian root or lavender.
 These natural remedies will help you fall asleep faster and stay asleep longer.